 Draw-by stalemate occurs when the king is not in check and the player has no legal moves to make.
 I have already discussed a lot on this topic so there’s no need to talk much.

 So that’s it!
 Hope you liked reading this article and I hope most of your doubts related to stalemate and draw are solved.
-If you found this article helpful then please do share with others.
+If you found this article helpful then please do share it with others.

 If you have some time to read then definitely check out the other articles in this website.
 I can assure you that after reading them most of your misconceptions will get cleared.